How to schedule an audit

 image-png-Jun-16-2024-01-04-04-0617-AM

-Click on Choose file and navigate to the record on your computer.
-If you have links enabled, toggle to change the control to add a URL to the record.
-The URL must be a in a web format (https://) or Microsoft Sharepoint format (https://<company>.sharepoint.com/...)
+• If links are enabled, toggle the control to add a URL for the record.
+The URL must be in a web format (e.g., https://) or Microsoft SharePoint format (e.g., https://<company>.sharepoint.com/...).

 Go to top